PhucPower300121/Onipat/README.md

 ### 🛠️ How to Use It

-1. Clone or download the code from this repo.
+1. Clone or download the code from this repo(on Release page).
 2. Open Chrome/Edge and navigate to `chrome://extensions` (or `edge://extensions`).
 3. Enable **Developer mode** in the top-right corner.
 4. Click on the **"Load unpacked"** button.